iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 ## Examples

+To define an external <abbr>dependency</abbr>, add the external URL or path to the `deps` field of `dvc.yaml`.
+For example, with the usual `-d` option in `dvc run`, giving it the external URL/path to your desired file or directory.

-Let's take a look at a `download_file` [stage](/doc/command-reference/run) that simply downloads a file from an external location.
+Let's take a look at defining and running a `download_file` stage that simply downloads a file from an external location, on all the supported location types.

-> Note that some of these commands use the `/home/shared` directory, typical in
+> Note that some of the example commands below use the `/home/shared` directory,
-> Linux distributions.
+> typical in Linux distributions.

 <details>